-At the Planning Board's meeting on January 27, 2020, a public hearing was held on the proposed ordinance changes to the Land Use Ordinance Sections 300, 400, and 500 and the Shoreland Zoning Ordinance related to marijuana businesses.
-The proposed ordinance changes for regulating medical and adult use marijuana businesses in Windham were developed by staff, and further workshopped with the Retail Adult-Use and Medical Marijuana Establishments Task Force (Task Force) and the Town Council.
+At the Planning Board's meeting on May 11, 2020, a public hearing was held on the proposed ordinance changes to the Land Use Ordinance Sections 300, 400, and 500 and the Shoreland Zoning Ordinance related to marijuana businesses in Windham.
 Details of all changes are included in this packet, including a summary of the amendments and a redlined copy of the proposed ordinance.